top of page

 Awakening to the places where our heart closes

-I once took a class called Conscious Dying.
-The teacher's name was Dale Borghum.
+I once took a class called Conscious Dying with Dale Borghum.
 Dale was the Director of a retreat center for conscious dying in New Mexico called The Dying Center.
 He worked with Ram Dass, Stephen Levine and Elisabeth Kubler-Ross in the mid-70s who pioneered the conscious dying movement.
 His whole life was devoted to studying the death process.

 Shortly after the time of death, you will be approached by a light that burns as bright as 10,000 suns.
 To the extent that you’re able to bear Unbearable Love, you will be able to walk into your death.
 Every place your heart closes, you will be shot back into another lifetime.